pattjoshi/interview-Q-A/SdAns.md

 # 15. Callback:
 - A callback is a function that is passed as an argument to another function and is executed after the completion of that function.
+- Because of Callback we achieved Asynchronous Programming in JavaScript.
+- Ex:- setTimeout

 # 16. Callback hell:
 - Callback hell refers to the situation where multiple nested callbacks make the code difficult to read and maintain.